base58btc/LARP/docs/06-mining.md

 of decentralization really starts showing up.

-We'll be learning how to mine for blocks, send blocks around the network, and validate them when you recieve them.
+We'll be learning how to mine for blocks, send blocks around the network, and validate them when you receive them.

 Estimated Time: 30 to 40m